 This course provides information for workers who use machinery on the job about machinery hazards, the importance of machine guarding, and safe work practices when using machinery.

-This online machine guard safety training course teaches employees how to protect themselves against serious injury when working with powerful machines.
-By the end of this training session, you will be able to understand the hazardous actions of different types of machinery, identify the hazards of working with machinery, identify machine safeguards and know how they work, and properly operate machines with guards.
+By the end of this training session, you will be able to identify the hazards of working with machinery and the most hazardous areas of a machine, be familiar with the types of machine safeguards you may encounter and how they work, and operate machines with guards safely.

-It’s been estimated that every year workers who operate and maintain machinery suffer approximately 18,000 amputations, and more than 800 die as a result of machine-related accidents.
+Every year, workers who operate and maintain machinery suffer tens of thousands of amputations, and hundreds die as a result of machine-related accidents.

-Failure of machine safeguards or employee ignorance of machine guarding requirements are contributing factors in many of these accidents.
+Failure of machine safeguards and employee ignorance of machine guarding requirements are contributing factors in many of these accidents.

 Workplace amputations are one of the most costly workers’ compensation claims.

-One-third of nonfatal machine-related amputations result in 31 days or more away from work, and some injured workers are permanently disabled and can never return to their regular duties.
+Many nonfatal machine-related injuries result in extended time away from work, and some injured workers are permanently disabled and can never return to their regular duties.